jeyabalajis/claudia-api-demo/README.md

 ## Deployment

-Review the start script under package.json and modify the name of the AWS project and profile (which holds AWS credentials)
+1. Review the start script under package.json and modify the name of the AWS project and profile (which holds AWS credentials)
+2. Run the following command

+`npm run start`